Shannon-Goddard/Goddard_Shannon_bikesharing/README.md

 ## Resources
 For this project, we used data from the Citi Bike program in New York City.
 The data we downloaded was contained in a flat file, a CSV.
 We went to the [Citi Bike System Data](https://www.citibikenyc.com/system-data) page.
-This link took us to an index of [trip data](https://s3.amazonaws.com/tripdata/index.html).
+This link took us to an index of trip data, [Download Citi Bike trip history data](https://s3.amazonaws.com/tripdata/index.html).
 We scrolled down the list to **201908-citibike-tripdata.csv.zip**, then downloaded and saved on our computer.

 - **Data Source:** 201908-citibike-tripdata.csv, [Des Moines Census Data](https://www.census.gov/quickfacts/desmoinescityiowa), [Des Moines Tourism Website](https://www.catchdesmoines.com/things-to-do/)
 - **Software:** Tableau, VS Code